 The office phone is a business phone and students are not permitted to use it.
-Parents will be contacted by either the principal or administrative assistant.
+Parents will be contacted by a member of leadership, the administrative assistant, or the nurse.
 The telephone in a teacher's classroom is for the use of the teacher only.
 Forgotten homework, athletic equipment, snacks/lunches etc. do not constitute emergencies.
 Arrangements for after-school visits with friends should be made at home.